mvilain/open-vpn/roles/vpn/README.md

 vpn
 =========

 This role can be called to install the vpn package and services across all hosts in a site.
+It relies on [this outline](https://notthebe.ee/Creating-your-own-OpenVPN-server.html) from

 Requirements
 ------------